gottesmm/gottesmm.github.io/proposals/semantic-arc-high-level-vision.md

 # Preface

-For Swift 4, we plan to introduce “Semantic ARC,” a major overhaul of ownership in SIL.
+For Swift 4, we plan to introduce "Semantic ARC", a major overhaul of ownership in SIL.
 This document outlines the problems solved by "Semantic ARC", how it works, and an engineering plan for implementing it.

 # The Problem and the Goal

-A problem in SIL today is that SIL as an IR is defined at too low of level for the definition of a statically verifiable SIL ownership model.
-The lack of such a model precludes the ability to aggressivly optimize ARC or write a fast SIL ownership verifier.

-Semantic ARC solves this general problem by making changes to SIL that allow for such a model to be defined and creating verifiers that will enable the ownership model to be statically verified at compile time.
-This will result in:
+As defined today, SIL represents retain/release operations as independent operations, without surfacing the relationships that would the most aggressive optimizations and fast static verification.
+Semantic ARC enhances SIL to preserve crucial information, allowing us to:

-1. The ability to quickly triage and determine the source of ARC errors from the optimizer and SILGen.
+1. Quickly determine the source of any ARC errors from the optimizer and SILGen.
-2. A drastic simplification of the ARC optimization problem allowing for the ARC optimizer to be more maintainable, simpler, and use less compile time.
-3. More aggressive ARC optimization using additional semantic information such as "semantic pairings".
+2. Implement a new, simpler ARC optimizer that will be faster and more maintainable.
+3. Eliminate retain/release traffic more aggressively.
-4. Creating the necessary information for other forms of ownership to be added to the SIL IR such as move semantics.
+4. Lay the groundwork for the representation of other forms of ownership, such as move semantics, in SIL.

 # The Engineering Plan

-The engineering plan for this involves implementing several transformations on the IR that can occur inter-dependently.
-Each of these steps will have a mini-proposal (the first of which will be sent out shortly) that describes each specific step in more detail.
-The specified steps are:
+The engineering plan involves the following steps:

-1. Replace Low Level dataflow ARC Operations with High Level SSA ARC operations.
+1. Replace Low Level Dataflow ARC Operations with High Level SSA ARC operations.
-2. Add Ownership Conventions to block arguments and terminators.
+2. Add ownership conventions to block arguments and terminators.
-3. Implement a simple algorithm based on use-def traversal for determining consumers/producers for any SSA value and use this to verify that consumers/producers of SSA values have matching semantics.
+3. Implement a verifier that ensures all paired ownership operations have compatible conventions.
-4. Implement an algorithm that verifies that for any specific producer/consumer, along any path through the program, a producer/consumer is only matched with one other consumer/producer.
+4. Implement an algorithm that verifies that all ownership operations are paired exactly once along paths through the program.
-5. Represent Address Only Types via SSA values instead of Memory Locations to enable Address Only Types to participate in this system.
+5. Represent Address Only Types using SSA values instead of Memory Locations.

+Each of these steps will be described in detail by focused mini-proposals.
+The first such proposal (High Level ARC Memory Operations) has been sent out in a separate thread for discussion.